 Public opening times

-It's both free to enjoy the network of public footpaths around the farm and the farm itself on Open Sundays (first Sunday of every month - subject to occasional change).
+It's free to enjoy the network of public footpaths around the farm and the farm itself.

 Some events at Stirley Farm carry a small charge.
 Please refer to details listed on the events pages.
 Narrow your search using the keyword "Stirley".

 Stirley Community Farm, off Hall Bower Lane, Berry Brow, Huddersfield, HD4 6RP

 Telephone 01484 663185 Email firstname.lastname@example.org.